jeon9677/BayesCGLM/README.md

 ## 2. Codes for generating samples from posterior distributions
 ### posterior_dist.py for estimating posterior distribution
 * Posterior distribution of (4) in main manuscript.
-* This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
+* This code require two arguments : (1)directory where the output of BayesCGLM is stored.
 (2) number of Monte Carlo samples
 * Example command statement for generating predictive distribution:
 ```diff
 python posterior_dist model_simulation/300 300